-Emergency Call Boxes are located in lots 1, 2, 3, 5 and 6.
-You may use Emergency Call Boxes for auto assistance as well as emergencies.
+Emergency Call Boxes are located in various areas throughout the campus.
+The emergency call boxes are used for emergencies as well as for auto assistance.
+All cameras are being monitored by the Houston Baptist University Police Department.
 For assistance, please call ext.
 3314.
 Only construction personnel may park in construction areas.